yang-qiyuan/MyInterView/list_of_questions_machine_learning.md

 1. Can any similarity function be used for SVM?
 (No, have to satisfy Mercer’s theorem)
 1. Logistic regression vs. SVMs: When to use which one?
 ( Let's say n and m are the number of features and training samples respectively.
 If n is large relative to m use log.
 Reg. or SVM with linear kernel, If n is small and m is intermediate, SVM with Gaussian kernel, If n is small and m is massive, Create or add more fetaures then use log.
 Reg. or SVM without a kernel)
+1. How is the VC dimension of a SVM bounded although it is projected to an infinite dimension?

 ## Bayesian Machine Learning
 1. What are the differences between “Bayesian” and “Freqentist” approach for Machine Learning?